I. DRUG AND ALCOHOL POLICY STATEMENT

 A. Violation of the Alcohol Policy

-- Any student found in violation of this policy will be in violation of the Student Code of Conduct and subject to sanctions commensurate with the offense, i.e., fine, warning, probation, parental notification, suspension or dismissal, as well as revocation of the privilege to consume alcohol on campus and/or to attend University-sponsored events at which alcohol will be served or consumed.
+- Any student found responsible of violating this policy will be responsible of violating the Campus Student Code of Conduct and subject to sanctions commensurate with the offense, i.e., fine, warning, probation, parental notification, suspension or dismissal, as well as revocation of the privilege to consume alcohol on campus and/or to attend University-sponsored events at which alcohol will be served or consumed.

 - A system of fines/conduct actions has been established by the University:

-- First Violation – $50 fine and mandatory attendance at an alcohol education program; Office of Student Conduct to be consulted
+- First Violation – $75 fine and mandatory attendance at an alcohol education program; Office of Community Standards and Student Conduct to be consulted

 - Third Violation